codetalker7/codetalker7.github.io/README.md

 Welcome to my homepage!
 I am a student at the [Chennai Mathematical Institute](https://www.cmi.ac.in/){:target="\_blank"}, a research insitute based in Chennai, India.
 I am a passionate problem solver, and I also love to write code.
 You can find a lot of what I do on this site.

-Broadly speaking, my interests lie in Computer Science.
-I like anything that revolves around algorithms, theoretical machine learning, optimization and programming languages (check out my [research work](/pages/research){:target="\_blank"}).
+I'm currently working on problems in the intersection of learning theory, convex optimization and online algorithms.
+This work involves designing provably efficient online policies for many problems arising frequently in ML domains: the online subset selection problem, for which we introduced an efficient online policy (which is also the first of it's kind to incorporate *hints* in learning optimal subsets), and I'm currently working on algorithmic fairness in the contextual bandit setup.
+Check out my [research work](/pages/research){:target="\_blank"}.

+I'm also interested in applied areas of ML, including deep learning, natural language processing and automatic differentation (in particular, source to source AD).
+I also like to learn about programming languages and the ecosystem of toolchains surrounding them.
 In math, I'm mainly interested in algebra, topology and probability theory.

 In my free time, I love contributing to open source software.
-Check out some of my open source contributions [here](/pages/code){:target="\_blank"}.
+Check out some of my open source contributions on my [GitHub profile(@codetalker7)](https://github.com/codetalker7){:target="\_blank"} or [here](/pages/code){:target="\_blank"}.
 I also love speed typing ([this](https://data.typeracer.com/pit/profile?user=code_talker){:target="\_blank"} is my last TypeRacer profile, which I've abandoned.
 I'm currently using [this](https://data.typeracer.com/pit/profile?user=professor_pyg){:target="\_blank"} one).

 This website is updated whenever I have something new to add (check the bottom of this page for major updates), which most likely is at the end of a semester.
 My contact information is available below.
 I would love to talk about math/computer science/open source software.
 A copy of my resume is available on request.